 # End-user signing ceremony

-The below screenshots show an example for an end-user signing ceremony where a form is filled out and signed with Norwegian BankID and Signed statement.
-The last screenshot is an example of the flattened result.
+The below screenshots show an example for an end-user signing ceremony where the end-user fills in a form and signs with Norwegian BankID and Signed statement.
+The final screenshot is an example of the flattened result.

 # Retrieving the result

-As with any other signing order, once the end-user has completed the signing process, the result can be obtained via a
+As with any other signing order, once the end-user has completed the signing process,you can obtain the result via a

 getStatus call.
-The response will, for each document, contain URLs for both the original document as well as the SDO (signed data object).
+For each document, the response will contain URLs for both the original document as well as the SDO (signed data object).

 In addition, if the document is a form document, all form parameters used in the flattening process will be returned as

-output-param elements.
-This way, the customer can obtain the data values that the end-user has supplied in a structured format for further processing.
+form-output-param elements.
+This way, you can obtain the data values that the end-user has supplied in a structured format for further processing.

-Values supplied by the end-user will take precedence over pre-filled values supplied by the customer.
+Values supplied by the end-user will take precedence over pre-filled values supplied by you.

 <document-status id="doc-1"> <original-uri>[URL TO ORIGINAL DOCUMENT]</original-uri> <result-uri>[URL TO SIGNED DATA OBJECT]</result-uri> <form-output-param name="first-name" value="James"/> <form-output-param name="last-name" value="Raynor"/> <form-output-param name="email" value="firstname.lastname@example.org"/> <form-output-param name="mood" value="grumpy"/> <form-output-param name="drunk" value="yes"/> </document-status>